free shipping on orders over $49

 It’s very rare that your drop in milk supply will mean that you are somehow starving your baby.
 Remember that the drop is normal, time-limited, and your supply will rebound once you get your period.

-Most of us just grin and bear it when our milk supply drops before our periods—most of us don’t notice enough of a significant drop for it to interfere with breastfeeding much.
+Some of us just grin and bear it when our milk supply drops before our periods—Some of us don’t notice enough of a significant drop for it to interfere with breastfeeding much.

 However, if your baby seems especially cranky, or you are just looking for ways to support your milk supply then, there are a few things you can try: